What makes oysters happy?

 While DEEP has the authority to fine or take court action against polluters, EPA records show it more commonly issues notices of violation or noncompliance or warning notices, opting to work with violators for months or years to correct the problems.
 Continue reading.

-New Haven Register Editorial: DEEP must do a better job protecting water from pollutants — and fining companies that illegally dump
+Editorial: DEEP must do a better job protecting water from pollutants — and fining companies that illegally dump

+CT INSIDER — Connecticut residents sure have a lot to be worried about these days.
 Budget deficits, unequal education funding, an opioid crisis, a state in continued economic decline and possible new taxes and fees on the way, are just a few of the challenges ahead.

 Mud Minnow Is Safe — For Now